kazcare/cheesy-cheese/README.md

+<a></a>

 # **Cheesy Cheese**
 ## Overview

-Idea of this website to give something special to the community who love cheese alot.
-There are already website for recipes including food with cheese in it.
+Idea of this website to give something special to the community who love cheese so much that they can't live without it.
+There are already website for recipes including recipes of food with cheese in it.
 But I decided to make a website with the recipes of tasty, delicius and famous food made from cheese or used cheese as its main ingredient.
-It means every recipe in this website has cheese in it as its main ingredient.
+It means every recipes in this website has cheese in it as its main ingredient.

-Many people around the work love cheese and food made from cheese, even some on them use it as their regular part of daily meal.
+Many people around the world love cheese and food made from cheese, even some on them use it as their regular part of daily meal.
 Kids love food with cheese in it and they always want something cheesy.
 It is a good idea to have them all in one place for their mommies.
 So, they don't need to go to website and look for cheesy recipes, as these are all cheesy in this website.

 <img src="docs/responsive-main.png">

 <a></a>

 ## Table of contents
 * [Cheesy Cheese](#cheesy-cheese)
     * [User Goals](#user-goals)